 What are these classes like?

-NOTE: These online, live classes are only for students who have (1) completed their work (and are otherwise prepared) and (2) are willing to interact and speak with other students and me in class, with their cameras on during the class!
+IMPORTANT NOTE; PLEASE READ!: These online, live classes are ONLY for students who (1) complete their work (and are otherwise prepared), (2) contribute to online class discussions, with their cameras ON during the class, and (3) come to class on time.
 This makes classes much more interesting and edifying…and fun!

 How do the college/high school credits work?